jrlarsen/GetProgramming/Ch03_Objects/chapter3.md

  *
  * Notice how storing the items as a string
  * isn't a great approach.
 If the player
- * drops an item we'll have to manipulate
+ * drops an item you'll have to manipulate
  * the string to remove the item.
  *
  * JavaScript has a way of storing lists